-Wendy Williams Not Wearing Wedding Ring Amidst Kevin Hunter Drama Alleges ‘Page Six’
+Wendy Williams Not Wearing Wedding Ring Amidst Kevin Hunter Drama, Alleges ‘Page Six’

 Page Six reported that Williams was without the stunning diamond jewelry she proudly showed off to viewers upon her return to her eponymous talk show after a two-month hiatus.

 She recently stated on the talk show in an attempt to clarify ongoing rumors of Hunter’s infidelity, “I’m still very much in love with my husband.”

 She then pointed to her wedding ring and stated, “It ain’t going anywhere.
 Not in this lifetime.”

 Page Six alleged that upon taping her talk show, Williams puts her wedding ring on.
 One reason Williams was seen without her ring could be that she doesn’t want to wear the large stone and diamond-encrusted band during her time in the facility, where she revealed during a heartfelt statement on her show that she lives with “a bunch of smelly boys who’ve become my family.”